-It probably sounds like a mute point to ask which would be a better gift; success in school or a train set.
-The answer is obvious.
+It probably sounds like a moot point to ask which would be a better gift, even for Christmas, success in school or a train set.
+The answer should be obvious.

-But I have met some children who, although they don't say it out loud, I now wonder if they will ever have even one good day in school.
+But, as no small part of my practice is with children who are dealing with school difficulties, I have met some children who I truly wonder if they will ever know even one good day in school.

-I am told of a research study done in the Alpine School District in an attempt to see if putting an extra teacher's aid in the classroom would help "underachievers."
+I am told of a research study done in the Alpine School District in an attempt to see if putting an extra teacher’s aide in the classroom would help “underachievers.”

-At it's conclusion, the study had shown that there was statistically no difference in the success rate of slower students whether or not they had a teacher's aid.
+At its conclusion, the study had shown that there was statistically no difference in the success rate of slower students whether or not they had a teacher’s aide.
 Except in a few isolated cases.

 When they looked at the few isolated cases, however, they found an interesting fact.
-Most all of them were children of the hired teacher's aids.
+Most all of them were children of the hired teacher’s aides.

-Their parents had learned what was required for success and taught their children how to succeed.
+Their parents had learned what was required for success and taught their children how to succeed when they were at home – talk about parenting!

-But there was more than just that, other children they were teaching didn't seem to respond as dramatically as their own.
-Could it be something to do with the fact that it was their own parent?
+But there was more than just that, other children those same aides were teaching didn’t seem to respond as dramatically as their own child did.
+Could it be something to do with the fact that it was the child’s own parent who was doing the teaching?

-Every infant is born with a certain set of personality characteristics like: his activity level, adaptability, intensity, quality of mood, distractibility, threshold of responsiveness, and others.
+Every infant is born with a certain set of characteristics like: activity level, adaptability, intensity, quality of mood, distractibility, threshold of responsiveness, and others.

 A study of 700 children in Kauai, Hawaii followed up small for gestational age babies (low birth weight) with "poor" characteristics (like mentioned above) going to "good" families (patient, democratic discipline techniques, giving, etc).

-After many years, nearly all of the children had eliminated or lessened to insignificance all of their bad areas.
+After many years, nearly all of the challenged children had eliminated or lessened to insignificance all of their bad areas.
 Who gets the credit?
-Is it the good parents or is it the infants/children for willingness to learn?
+Is it the “good” parents or is it the infants/children for willingness to learn?

 I am told of a study done in Judge Bradford's First District Juvenile Court with 124 children.
 They divided them into four groups with different treatment plans.